Frequently Asked Questions About Medical Device INVIMA Regulatory Registration, Legal Representation, and Importer of Record in Colombia

 Serious adverse events and the actions taken

-What's the role of an importer of record in Colombia?
+What's the role of an importer of record (IOR) in Colombia?

-You will need to name three parties in your medical device registration application to INVIMA:
+You will need to name the following parties in your medical device registration application to INVIMA:

 An importer of record (IOR) company (e.g., your local distributor or a third-party logistics operator) with a valid INVIMA-issued storage certificate (aka CCAA certificate).